danielanywhere/ActionEngine/README.md

 ## Example Host Application

-Following is a working example from my soon-to-be-published project PPCL.
+Following is a working command-line program using the audio examples from above.

 ```csharp
 using System;